--object
+-object memory-backend-file,id=id,size=size,mem-path=dir,share=on|off,discard-data=on|off

-memory-backend-file,id=id,size=size,mem-path=dir,share=on|off

 Creates a memory file backend object, which can be used to back the guest RAM with huge pages.
 The id parameter is a unique ID that will be used to reference this memory region when configuring the -numa argument.
 The size option provides the size of the memory region, and accepts common suffixes, eg 500M.
 The mem-path provides the path to either a shared memory or huge page filesystem mount.
 The share boolean option determines whether the memory region is marked as private to QEMU, or shared.
 The latter allows a co-operating external process to access the QEMU memory region.
+Setting the discard-data boolean option to on indicates that file contents can be destroyed when QEMU exits, to avoid unnecessarily flushing data to the backing file.
+Note that discard-data is only an optimization, and QEMU might not discard file contents if it aborts unexpectedly or is terminated using SIGKILL.